thelawds/Simple-Distributed-File-System/README.md

 Then you can run the builded applications using ```java -jar /Naming/build/libs/naming-0.0.1-SNAPSHOT.jar``` and ```java -jar /Storage/build/libs/storage-0.0.1-SNAPSHOT.jar```.

 # Architectural diagrams
 1) When Client want to do some operation in the system it connects to the Naming Server and request the IP adress of the Storage Node.
-Naming server randomly choose the Storage through all available Servers and response.
+Naming server randomly choose the Storage through all available Servers.
 2) Client and Server exchange HTTP messages between each other to make the operation.
-3) When Storage Server receives all the data it sends the acknoledgment to the Naming Server
+3) When Storage Server receives all the data it sends the acknowledgment to the Naming Server
-4) and request the IP adress of one more Storage Server with enough amount of memory to save the replica of the data in it.
+4) and requests the IP adress of one more Storage Server with enough amount of memory to save the replica of the data in it.
-5) After that the first Server sends the same client request with minor changes in flags to the second server.
+5) After that the first Server sends the same client request, with minor changes in flags, to the second server.
-6) When the second Storage Server receives all data it sends an ack to the Naming server and it, in it's turn, make a record in the database.
+6) When the second Storage Server receives all data, it sends an ack to the Naming server and it, in it's turn, makes a record in the database.

 ![Structure of our project](pic/OverallStructure.png "This is the structure of our project")

 ## Naming Node
 In our project Naming Server tracks the file system directory tree using the Postgres database.
 When a client wishes to perform an operation on a file, it first contacts the Naming Server to obtain the Storage Server IP.
 Naming Node generates the random number to choose one of the available Storage Nodes.
-Also every 60 seconds Name Node chacks the storages heartbits to register their presence.
-If nodes are failed than Naming Server drops them from the database.
+Also every 60 seconds Name Node chacks the storages health status to register their presence.
+If nodes are failed, then Naming Server drops them from the database.
 Within this checking operation Name Server also replicate the content which was saved only in one storage.

 ![Naming Packages](pic/NamingPackages.png "Package of java code for the Naming Server")